 The 5 point harness for the kids are also padded for comfort and safety.
 The buckle is very easy to operate and it is hassle-free to adjust the harness.
 No-rethreading is needed!

 Similarly to Bob double jogging strollers, there’s a ventilation mesh to improve air flow when the seat is relined.

 It also features a large peek-a-boo window on each canopy.
 The peek-a-boo windows are made of clear plastic and features a magnetic closure for the cover, so you can check in on your child without waking them up with the sounds of noisy Velcro.

 Features that we think Thule has outperformed Bob:

 Thule strollers are very well-built using high quality materials.
 It does feel sturdier for some parts, such as the sunshade.
 I also love the blue touch points, which makes the stroller really intuitive to use.

 In addition to the foot brake, Thule Urban Glide 2 also features a hand brake so that you can control the speed when going downhill.
 It is a twisting drum design in the center of the handle bar, which is easy and natural to use.

-Similar to Bob, there’s ample storages available.
-This includes mesh storage compartments behind the stroller seats, mesh storage pockets at the sides of the seats that are within reach for the little riders and a large storage basket (10 Ibs weight limit) under the seat that can be accessed from the bag.
+Similar to Bob, there’s ample storage available.
+This includes mesh storage compartments behind the stroller seats, mesh storage pockets at the sides of the seats that are within reach for the little riders and a large storage basket (10 Ibs weight limit) under the seat that can be accessed from the back.